-For mobile users (who don’t have space to download a PDF), we’ve decided to put the L’Abri Statements directly here.
-Please note, that the formatting are as a simple document.
-Hence the imperfect columns and the page count, which we have left for easier navigation.
-Format-wise, it’s a bit wonky here and there.
-As it says below: “They (The Statements) are not meant to be exhaustive nor are they designed to be published”.
+Please note, that the formatting are as the original document.
+Hence the imperfect columns and the page count, which we have left for (old school) navigation.
+Bear in mind, as it says in the document: “They (The Statements) are not meant to be exhaustive nor are they designed to be published”.

 THE L’ABRI STATEMENTS